GavinCallander/munchkin/README.md

 The idea was to create something in which the data structure being used could be a sort of living document and grow with their experiences and tastes while maintaining functionality throughout.

+Apologies if I don't cover something you want to know below.
+Reach out to me if that's the case and I'll get you an answer in jig time.

 ## Development
 Decisions around the tech to be used in the application was fairly straight forward.
 The decision to use React was made simple given the obvious benefits of state being able to assist with conditionally rendering questions and options, with `questionIndex` being central to the user flow.
 Additionally, I chose to use vanilla CSS rather than a pre-processor for the purpose of speed, although the lack of mixins is something I lamented throughout the process, as indicated by my commit messages.